loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 The list, and also the one glass of lemonade you give your parents is the MVP.
 All you needed was a pencil and paper, and you also had to make one glass of lemonade with ingredients that were already in the house, so it didnt cost you anything.
 If your parents like your idea of the lemonade stand they might give you the money to start it, and they might also give you some advice like adding two different sized cups.
 You can take their advice and make changes to your lemonade stand.

+### What is Timeboxing?
+Have you heard of it before?
+Will you use it?

+"In Agile principles, timeboxing allocates a fixed and maximum unit of time to an activity, called a timebox, within which planned activity takes place.
+It is used by Agile principles-based project management approaches and for personal time management."

+Up until googling "time boxing" right now, I had not heard of it.
+I do tend to ponder on unimportant matters so this would be a good tool to use in my own own life to help prioritise tasks.
+I dont work well under pressure generally, so introducing timeboxing should be good preparation for real world work environments.

 ### Spaghetti tower challenge

 Our task of creating teams and trying to build the tallest tower over three iterations, using raw spaghetti, tape, string and a marshmellow, was a good exercise to demonstrate why the agile model works well.
 Our first attemt failed, our second attempt also failed, and our third attempt was successful.
 During our first attempt, we made a plan together and allocated tasks, but we spent too much time on small details and were unable to make a finished tower.
 On our second attempt we didnt fuss over the small details and we made a finished tower but it didnt stand on its own.
 We found a bug at the end our second attempt that was making the taower topple over, and we were able to fix that bug and make the only free standing tower.
 Although we won and we had good teamwork, we still somewhat followed a more traditional approch to building the tower.
 A key element we were missing was an MVP.
 We were so focused on making the tallest people tower that we could and that which almost led to there being no tower at all.
 Our MVP would have been to make a free standing tower as fast as possible with minimal planning and time wasted, and from there we could have continued to make it taller with each itteration.